Chrisp-Codes/xls-import-cleaner/README_en.md

+# XLS Import Cleaner (Proof of Concept)

 [Deutsche Version](README.md)

-# XLS Import Cleaner (POC)

-## Overview
+## Problem Statement
-This repository contains a **proof of concept** for a small Python tool that automates the cleanup of Excel import files.
-The goal is to reduce the manual effort required for "clearing" before re-imports and to minimize potential errors.

-## How It Works
-- Opens an XLS/XLSX file
-- Clears specific cells/columns/rows based on defined rules
-- Saves the file as a new version with a modified name
+When re-importing Excel files into HR systems (e.g. to update employee records), there is a significant risk of unintentionally overwriting or deleting existing data.
+Manual cleaning of import files prior to upload is time-consuming and prone to human error.

-## Motivation
+## Objective

-The manual clearing process is time-consuming and error-prone.
-This tool serves as a **proof of concept** to demonstrate how the process can be automated.
+This tool aims to automate the data cleaning process to reduce errors and save time.
+It serves as a technical proof of concept to validate the feasibility of such automation.

+## Functionality

+- Opens `.xls` / `.xlsx` files
+- Clears or removes predefined cells, columns, or rows
+- Saves a cleaned copy of the original file for further processing

-## Status
+## Project Status

-- Currently developed as a private demo
-- **Not intended for production use**
+- Not intended for production use
-- Tested only with example and test data
+- Tested with anonymized sample and test data
+- Built solely for technical demonstration purposes

-## Technologies
+## Technologies Used

-- Python
+- Python 3.x
-- OpenPyXL
-- Tkinter

-## Disclaimer
-This is a **POC project** and not officially released.
-Use at your own risk.

-## Deployment (optional)
-The tool can be compiled into a standalone `.exe` if needed:
+- openpyxl (for Excel file handling)
+- tkinter (for the GUI)
+- Optional: pyinstaller (to create an executable)

+## Optional: Build as `.exe`

 ```bash
 pip install pyinstaller